erlerobot/erle_gitbook_cplusplus/c++_programming_language/c++_and_erleboard.md

 ```
 g++ filename.cpp -o executablename
 ```
-- Now you have an executable file `executablename`.
+- Now you have an executable file `executablename`.Do `./executablename`to compile it.

 Example: